Journey to the End of the World – Patagonia Tour

 - Stay in a traditional wood cabin near Bariloche with a log fire and home-cooked meals

-This is a private tour (with some small-group excursions).
-You will be accompanied by an English-speaking local guide during all excursions, and throughout your time in Bariloche (Days 14-16).
+This is a private tour with some small-group excursions.
+You will be accompanied by an English-speaking local guide during all excursions and throughout your time in Bariloche (Days 14-16).
 The price displayed is per person based on two people sharing.
-All of our tours can be tailor-made to suit you.
+All tours can be tailor-made to suit your interests and requirements.

 The southern tip of Latin America looks like a ‘V’, and on this tour you’ll start on the eastern side, travelling down the Argentina Patagonian coast where it meets the South Atlantic, to reach one of the southernmost points, the city of Ushuaia in Tierra del Fuego.
 From here, the point which forms the bottom of the ‘V’, you’ll start heading back up north, this time closer to the western side of South America, broadly following the Andes mountain range along the Chilean – Argentine frontier.
 At every point as you trace your way down, and then back up the ‘V’, there are incredible things to see.